Lithodes aequispinus: Fisheries

 Due to their small size, golden king crabs are not as popular as blue or red king crab, but they are widely fished throughout Alaska, particularly in the Aleutian Islands.
 In comparison with other commercially viable king crabs, golden king crabs are noted as being similar in flavor, but perhaps milder and sweeter.

 To protect the golden king crab stock in Alaska, several regulations have been established.
-Crab fishermen may only catch and harvest males of a legal size, that being 7 cm or larger laterally across the carapace.
+Crab fishermen may only catch and harvest males of a legal size, that being 7 inches or larger laterally across the carapace.
 Fishing also must not coincide with mating and molting periods.

 After the North Pacific Council approved stock assessments of golden king crab, state managers were allowed the authority to increase crab fishing quotas by the Alaska Board of Fish.
 As of 2015, in coordination with the industry, the state has conducted numerous surveys of golden king crab stock.
 As of August 2018, quotas for golden king crab fishing rose for the first time in 20 years.
 This allowed the taking of 3.9 million pounds of golden king crab east of Adak island, and 2.5 million pounds west of Adak, increases of 18 and 11%, respectively.
 In the following season, as of August 2019, quotas for golden king crab harvest were again increased, allowing 4.3 million pounds to be taken east of Atka island, and 2.9 million west of Atka.
 The raised quota represented respective increases of 12 and 15% since the previous season.
 The 2019 golden king crab season is the second for which the government's new stock assessment model was used.
 The new stock assessment model determines seasonal crab stock more thoroughly than previous methods and is unique to golden king crab.